 Rights and Responsibilities are principles for community members and community leaders.
 These are not just about members.
 These are not just about leaders.
 These principles are about both.
 Rights and Responsibilities reflect the delicate balance between individual rights and the responsibilities that are the foundation of those rights.
 For example:

-- Homeowners have the right to live in a community where the property is maintained according to established standards. - Homeowners have the responsibility to maintain their property according to established standards.
+• Homeowners have the right to live in a community where the property is maintained according to established standards.